 - Tap on the Settings icon (the silver cogs) from your main screen

-- Scroll down to find Mail, Contacts, Calendar and tap on that
+- Scroll down to find Mail in the long list of settings, and tap on it

 - Tap on your email account (you chose the name when you set it up, it could be anything)